-Amount: 4 portions; time: 30 minutes preparation, 15 minutes baking time
+Prep time: 30 minutes preperation, 15 minutes baking time

 Peel 6 onions, half them and cut them in thin stripes.
-Caramelize them with 20 g butter, salt and pepper in a pan.
+Caramelize them with 20 g butter and salt in a pan.

 Have 4 portions Spätzle at hand or prepare them while the onions are caramelizing – Recipe.

 Preheat the oven to 430° F (220°C, upper- and lower heat).